 It gives us one more way to stay connected with each other in an increasingly depersonalized world.

 My wife thinks I am a nut.
 On a good day, I’ll probably send out 8-10 updates.
 Does anyone really care what I am doing that many times a day?
 Probably not…. but the people in my network are now a bigger part of my life than they would have been otherwise.

 If you have any of your own Twitter success stories, I would love to hear them.
 You can post a response to this blog or shoot me an email directly.
 If you are interested in following me on Twitter, my id is @mcottmeyer.
 I’ll d you my email address.
 I’d love to have you come along for the ride!

 Here are just a few things that I do to stay connected:

 - Twitter updates automatically feed into Plaxo and Facebook

-- I use Twitterfeed to automatically generate a twit when I post a blog either to blog.mikecottmeyer.com or www.leadingagile.com.
+- I use Twitterfeed to automatically generate a tweet when I post a blog to www.leadingagile.com.

 - My agile blog automatically publishes on Plaxo

 - I use TripIt to manage my itineraries and push a travel feed to both my blogs.
 This let’s people know where I am headed and when I will be there.